-Required for third year, fall term Prerequisites (ARCH 312)
+Required for third year, fall term Prerequisites (ARCH 312, ENGL 201, ARCH 315, ARCH 230, ARCH 317)

-This studio is centered on a design practice that aims at fostering and developing an in-depth understanding of an integrated design approach that focuses on meeting the direct and hidden needs of a local community with an emphasis on private and public programs.
+This studio is centered on a design practice that aims at fostering and developing an indepth understanding of an integrated design approach that focuses on meeting the direct and hidden needs of a local community with an emphasis on private and public programs.
 This studio builds upon the previous design course by integrating parameters related to the complexity of the urban context, Techne (materials, technology, and purpose), and computation into the design process.

-Through integrated design, projects have to meet high-performance and enhanced energy and environmental performance and have to effectively respond to the extrinsic factors related to issues of site seen through its geographic, cultural, and legal dimensions.
+Through integrated design, projects have to meet building structure exigencies, high-performance and enhanced energy and environmental performance and have to effectively respond to the extrinsic factors related to issues of site seen through its geographic with close understanding of the geographic and environmental climatic factors, cultural, and legal dimensions.
+By the end of this course, students must have acquired the integrative design technical skills where building codes and regulations, structural challenges, site specificity and environmental conditions systems are scrutinized and analyzed in the process of the formulation of an innovative integrative architectural design solution.